-“Mining makes a significant contribution to the NSW economy, supporting more than 100,000 jobs, but the benefits can place extra pressure on community resources, such as the condition of local roads.
+“Mining makes a significant contribution to the NSW economy, supporting more than 100,000 jobs, but we recognise that these benefits place additional stress on services and infrastructure, such as the condition of local roads,” Mr Barilaro said.

 “It is important that the mining communities that contribute so much to the state continue to thrive as attractive regions to live and work.”